Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 ![Screenshot](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/SelectSourceCLW.png)

-Set a break point on the line of code, and this action of selecting a line prompts the debugger into loading the Procedures window pane.
-After setting any more Breakpoints, click OK on the message box and the Debugger will display the Globals() and Stack Trace() window panes on the right.
-The Assembler (Dissembly()) window is minimised on the bottom left of the debugger, and can be accessed Window menu option, if you fancy diving into a bit of Assembler.
+Set a break point on the required line(s) of code, and this action of selecting a line prompts the debugger into loading the Procedures window pane on the bottom left.
+After setting Breakpoints, click OK on the message box and the Debugger will display the Globals() and Stack Trace() window panes on the right.
+The Assembler (Disassembly()) window is minimised on the bottom left of the debugger, it can also be accessed from the Window menu option, if you fancy diving into a bit of Assembler.
+If you display the Disassembly() window pane beneath the Filename.clw window pane, and STEP (T) through the filename.clw code, the Highlight bar will jump to the corresponding line of Assembler code.
+If you STEP (T) through the Disassembly() Assembler code, the Highlight bar in the filename.clw will jump to the corresponding line of Clarion/C/Modula-2 code.
+If its not obvious one line of Clarion/C/Modula-2 code wraps several lines of Assembler().

 ![Screenshot](https://github.com/Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/blob/main/ClarionDebugger.png)